 We strive to create and maintain partnership with parents and carers as we recognise that together, we can have a significant impact on a child's learning.
-We welcome and actively encourage parents to participate confidently in their child's education and care in numerous ways, e.g. through events such as story retelling sessions, plays; through specialist learning days such as Sports Day and World Book Day; through dedicated support and training sessions on aspects such as Phonics, Helping your child with Reading or Maths.
+We welcome and actively encourage parents to participate confidently in their child's education and care in numerous ways, e.g. through events such as Sports Day, plays and other topic themed events; through dedicated support and training sessions on aspects such as Phonics, Helping your child with Reading or Maths for example.